Belle Harris Bennett: Early life

-The younger daughter of the eight living children of Samuel and Elizabeth Chenault, Isabel "Belle" Harris Bennett was born on December 3, 1852, at the family estate "Homelands" located in Madison County, Kentucky.
+The younger daughter of the eight living children of Samuel Bennett and Elizabeth Chenault, Isabel Harris Bennett was born on December 3, 1852, at the family estate "Homelands" located in Madison County, Kentucky.
 Her siblings were: William (1835–1904, planter/financier), John (1837–1903, lawyer and State Senator), James (1839–1908, farmer/financier and woman suffrage activist married to suffragist Sarah "Sallie" Clay), David (1841–1909, physician and banker), Susan Ann (1843–1891, missionary and suffragist), Waller (1849–1933, banker/broker), Samuel Jr. (1858–1913, banker/broker).

 Named after her paternal grandmother Isabelle Harris Bennett, the wife of a Kentucky Methodist circuit rider, she always used Harris or the initial H. whenever writing out her full name.
 It was through her mother's side of the family, the Chenaults, that she traced her lineage for acceptance in the Daughters of the American Revolution and the Colonial Dames of America.

 As a child she walked to the local township school at Foxtown with her favorite brother Waller every day.
 Later in life, after graduating from Yale, Waller handled Belle's personal wealth, her philanthropic endeavors and helped with her mission society projects' finances.
 The whole family attended a small Southern Methodist church built on land donated by Samuel Bennett in honor of his preacher father, "Honest" John Bennett.
 Providence Church was the first Methodist church in Madison County, and Belle sang in the choir and taught Sunday School there.

 At the age of 11, Belle was enrolled in Dr. Robert Breck's private school in Richmond, Kentucky, six miles away from "Homelands"—boarding in town during the winter months.
 She then attended Nazareth, near Bardstown, then a school at College Hill, Ohio.
 She received voice training in Cincinnati, Ohio where she also attended the theatre, opera, symphonies and art exhibits.
 Her schoolgirl friend Kate Helm, daughter of Gen. Benjamin Hardin Helm, described Belle at that time as being "very handsome, with tall graceful figure.
 She had blue eyes and ash blond hair (that unusual and very beautiful color).
 Her complexion was creamy white with delicate pink cheeks and lips - there was never a trace of anything artificial about it.
 This beauty, combined with her unusually fascinating manner of expressing herself, made her a rare personality.(quoted in MacDonell, 31)" Belle spent two seasons at Frankfort, the Kentucky state capital, with her brother John (he was a Senator at the time), and she spent a few weeks in New Orleans at Mardi Gras for the social scene there.

 She spent the summer of 1888 attending assemblies at Chautauqua, New York where she met many women activists, scholars and religious leaders, including Lucy Rider Meyer, the founder of a training school in Chicago for women in the Northern Methodist Church to do missionary work.